 Setting Up Grids

-In Tabletop Simulator you can set up a Box or Hex grid.
+In Tabletop Simulator you can set up various grids on your tables and/or objects.
 To get to that menu, just go to Options -> Grid.

 The grid can be used for a variety of reasons, but is mostly used when your games need to have proper placement.

 2. Check the box if you want the lines to show.
 You can leave it on while you set things up and then disable it for actual gameplay if you prefer.
 If you want the grid to project on actual objects, then you need to right click to bring up the contextual menu, go to toggles and then make sure the Grid Projection toggle is checked.

-3. Snapping: When objects are dropped, they will snap to the closest position on the grid.
+6. Snapping: When objects are dropped, they will snap to the closest position on the grid.
 If you leave the lines on, you can see how it is done.
 You can choose how you want the snapping to happen – either off completely, snapping to the lines, the center or both.
-Keep in mind that the Hex grid can only snap to the center position.
 To make things more complex and detailed, you can also add in Snap Points and Rotation Snap Points to enhance your games.
 (Article on Snap Points will come soon

-4. Grid Size: You can customize the size of the grid, by adjusting the X & Y settings.
-By default you can scale both at the same time, but if you need a disproportionate shape, you can uncheck the Sync Axis to control each axis independently.
+7. Grid Size: You can customize the size of the grid, by adjusting the X & Y settings.
+By default you can scale both at the same time, but if you need a disproportionate shape, you can click the chain icon button to control each axis independently.

-5. Offset: For some games, you need the grid to be higher or more to the left.
+8. Offset: For some games, you need the grid to be adjusted to fit properly.
 With this option, you can offset the position of the grid.
 You can use both positive and negative numbers to reach the position you want.

 X Axis moves east or west.